 For new customers, it’s not too late to book me in for a short term lawn care plan.

 We are now in peak season, probably not the most prolific growth we’ve experienced in the last three or four years.
-But the lawns still need mowing every two weeks to keep them looking their best.
+So the lawns still need mowing every two weeks, at the very least, to keep them looking their best.
 And if you book a regular lawn mowing service you will usually get a better price.

 There are a couple of factors to bear in mind at this time of year though.

 Either of these weather conditions can put a spanner in the works for a small operation like my own.
 I keep a close eye on the weather all year round.
 But at this time of year it really worries me that some people might be left with unkempt lawns on Christmas Day due to extreme weather.

 This is another reason to have your lawns mowed regularly ( every 5 to 14 days ) at this time of year in particular.
 At least that way if your lawn mowing professional happens to lose time due to the weather, your lawn will still be reasonably ok for Christmas.

 I really wish I could control the weather.
 But if I could do that I wouldn’t be mowing bloody lawns 🙂 I can tell you that for free 😉

 So just keep that in mind.
 And try not to blame the lawn mowing bloke if the weather comes into play.
 I do make it quite clear to new customers that I pull the pin early on very hot days.
 Generally speaking if temperatures are forecast to be in the mid to high thirties or more, I usually finish by around mid-day.